neuralmagic/deepsparse/logging-sdk/tutorial-kubernetes-prometheus/README.md

 We have provided a `Dockerfile`, which downloads DeepSparse and launches a DeepSparse Server with a config file.

-We have provided the pre-made `config` files for an image classification and a sentiment analysis endpoint:
+We have provided the pre-made `config` files for an image classification and a sentiment analysis Server:
 - `image_classification_server_config.yaml`
 - `sentiment_analysis_server_config.yaml`